rhildred/PROG8110FinalStartingPlace/supplementalFinal.md

 *Note: The maximum is 100%.
 The items add up to 120 so that you don't have to get them all to do well.

-The tax project is due as a zip of your project in the assignments folder by noon on Tuesday.
+The Quebec tax project is due as a zip of your project in the assignments folder by midnight on Tuesday.
+A 0 mark will be awarded if your project is more than 90% similar to someone else's so work on this on your own.
+Your mark on this will be used instead of your midterm mark.